ikushum/100-days-of-Algorithm-Challenge/README.md

 ### Day 6: January 26, 2017

 9) **bits_battle:** A list of positive integers is given.
 The odd numbers from the list will fight using their 1 bits from their binary representation, while the even numbers will fight using their 0 bits.
 This way the function returns the winner or a tie.

+### Day 7: January 27, 2017

+10) **bits_battle:** In addition to the 9th challenge, the war has expanded and become dirtier and meaner; both even and odd numbers will fight with their pointy 1s.
+And negative integers are coming into play as well.